michaelawyu/kubefleet-website/content/en/_index.md

 {{% blocks/section color="dark" type="row" %}}
 {{% blocks/feature icon="fab fa-hubspot" title="Centralized management" %}}
-KubeFleet enables developers and admins to use one Kubernetes cluster, known as the hub cluster, as the portal for running all multi-cluster tasks.
+KubeFleet enables developers and admins to use one Kubernetes cluster, known as the hub cluster, as the control-plane for running all multi-cluster tasks.
 {{% /blocks/feature %}}